 Buttermilk Fried Chicken…Who doesn’t love fried chicken?
 I love this recipe I created…the chicken is so crispy, tender, and juicy.
 This recipe works with whatever part of the chicken you prefer.
 I use boneless chicken breasts, cut into strips and boneless chicken thighs.
-I know what you are thinking…how can boneless chicken be fried and remain juicy…try this recipe…it works!
-If you are using bone-in chicken, the fry time will be a little longer.
+I know what you are thinking…how can boneless chicken be fried, and remain juicy…try this recipe…it works!
+If you are using bone-in chicken, the fry time will be a little longer (see below).

-While the chicken is marinating, in a bowl or bag, combine the AP flour (the amount will vary depending on how much chicken you are preparing), the rice flour, salt/pepper, cayenne, paprika and ground celery seeds in a bowl.
+While the chicken is marinating, in a bowl or sealable bag, combine the AP flour (the amount will vary depending on how much chicken you are preparing), the rice flour, salt/pepper, cayenne, paprika and ground celery seed.
 The addition of the rice flour will make the chicken extra crispy.

 You can cut a piece of chicken to test if it is fully-cooked or use a meat thermometer…should be at least 165 degrees.
-Once fully-cooked, drain fried chicken on paper towels to soak up any excess oil.
+Once fully-cooked, drain fried chicken on a separate prepared baking rack (do not use the one you used for the coated chicken unless you cleaned well).
 Salt as soon as you take out of the fryer.

-I usually have a pan heating in the oven while I’m frying the chicken and will place the finished chicken in the oven for a few minutes to ensure it is cooked through.
-Oven temperature at 300 degrees.
+I am a freak when it comes to chicken being fully cooked…so I always have a baking pan heating in the oven while I’m frying the chicken and will place the fried chicken in the oven for a few minutes to ensure it is cooked through.
+Oven temperature at 325 to 350 degrees.
 Do not leave chicken in oven too long or it will begin to dry out.